pingforhelp/BCA/Docs/Computer Sci/Computer_Fundamentals.md

 - These computers used standard high-level languages such as C, C++, JAVA, and Data Structures.
 - These systems could use GUI (Graphical User Interface).
 - They were more reliable and less prone to hardware failures than third generation.
-- These computers could be networked (e.g., LAN, WAN).
+- These computers could be networked (e.g., Printing).

 The **fifth generation computers** were manufactured in the year 1989 onwards.
 - Fifth generation computers used Artificial Intelligence (AI) instead of ICs and transistors.